What is fructose malabsorption?

 Second, there is a special Fructose Malabsorption Diet, which is a low FODMAP diet with fewer restrictions, for reducing your symptoms and, in some cases, restoring normal gut function.
 I recommend to read the diet first, and then head over to my Fructose Malabsorption Food List, Tips, and Helpful Resources pages.

-- the wrong diet (e.g. overuse of high fructose foods),
+- the wrong diet (e.g. high intake of fructose-rich foods),

-There are also several diseases which can also lead to fructose malabsorption, such as the celiac disease.
+There are also several gut issues and diseases which can lead to fructose malabsorption, such as the celiac disease.

-Now, you can figure out which of these causes may fit your case and what you can change in your environment.
+Now that you know the causes, you might figure out which of them may fit your case and what you can change in your environment.

 - Ledochowski M, Widner B, Bair H, Probst T, Fuchs D. Fructose- and sorbitol-reduced diet improves mood and gastrointestinal disturbances in fructose malabsorbers.
 Scand J Gastroenterol 2000;35(10):1048-52.